-Southwest unable to verify some 737 jets meet safety standards: Report
+Southwest reportedly unable to verify some 737 jets meet safety standards

 Continue Reading Below

-Despite not being able to verify that 38 aircraft meet all mandatory U.S. safety standards, Southwest continues to operate the jets for revenue service, according to the Journal, citing government documents.
+Despite not being able to verify that repairs on 38 aircraft met mandatory U.S. safety standards, Southwest continues to operate the jets for revenue service, according to the Journal, citing government documents.

-There is growing scrutiny from congressional investigators and the Department of Transportation's inspector general's office over the issues, which include Southwest's operation of used foreign aircraft that it has acquired, the Journal reported, citing the documents and people familiar with the details.
+Congressional investigators and the Department of Transportation's inspector general are focusing on used foreign aircraft acquired by Southwest.
+The FAA and Southwest found that the previous airline had not properly documented "a small number" of repairs made on some of its fleet, Southwest confirmed to FOX Business.

 |Ticker